kleister/kleister-docs/README.md

 ## Hosting

-The website is hosted on infrastructure sponsored by [Webhippie](https://webhippie.de), the Docker container just gets launched on the Swarm cluster.
-The website gets automatically updated on every push to the `master` branch.
+The website is hosted on [Netlify](https://www.netlify.com/), the website gets automatically updated on every push to the `master` branch.

-If you want to host the docs on your own you can take our docker image [kleister/kleister-docs](https://hub.docker.com/r/kleister/kleister-docs/).

 ## Install